Roberto Pereyra: Watford

 On 19 August 2016, Pereyra moved to Watford on a five-year deal for an undisclosed fee.
 According to an official club statement released by Juventus, the transfer is worth €13 million, with a possible €2 million in bonuses, which is to be paid over a four-year period.
 He was assigned the number 37 shirt for the 2016–17 season.
 On his Watford debut, Pereyra scored his first goal for the club in a 3–1 home defeat to Arsenal in the Premier League, on 27 August.
 On 5 February 2018, he came off the bench to score the fourth goal in a 4–1 thrashing of Chelsea.

 Return to Udinese

 Pereyra re-joined Italian side Udinese on 28 September 2020 for an undisclosed fee.
+After becoming a free agent in the summer of 2023 and missing the first games of the 2023–24 Serie A season, Pereyra returned to Udinese on a one-season contract on 11 September 2023.

 International career

 Pereyra was selected to represent the Argentine under-20 football team at the 2011 FIFA U-20 World Cup.
 He played all three group games at the tournament, helping Argentina defeat Mexico and North Korea and draw with England.
 He missed Argentina's 2–1 Round of 16 victory over Egypt through suspension, but returned to the starting line-up in the quarter-final clash against Portugal, which Argentina lost on penalty kicks after neither team could score during 120 minutes.

 He made his senior debut for Argentina on Saturday 11 October 2014 in a 2–0 friendly match loss against Brazil played in Beijing, China after being called up by Gerardo Martino.

 Pereyra was a part of the Argentina national team at the 2015 Copa América, winning a runners-up medal.

 On 11 October 2018, Pereyra scored his first senior international goal for Argentina in a 4–0 friendly win over Iraq in Saudi Arabia.

 On 21 May 2019, he was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.